oliverstivers/frc-code/Subsystems.md

 _Basic example of subsystem organization.
 Since the `RotatorSubsystem` only contains one file, it is directly inside the `subsystems` directory.
 The shooter subsystem contains multiple necessary files for its proper function, so it is further organized into the `shooter` subdirectory._

+## Code Layout Within a Subsystem
+Each subsystem in the robot code is a Java class.
+This class contains all constants and methods needed to control the robot in the desired way.
+Often times, you want to tell the subsystem a position to move a mechanism to, or a speed to spin a flywheel at, and the subsystem will handle all the work behind the scenes, so all that is required when using the subsystem is calling a few methods to tell it what you want it to do.
+### Constants
+At the top is where we like to keep _subsystem specific_ constants, which we name descriptively in `UPPER_SNAKE_CASE`.
+This lets us know just by reading the variable name that it is a constant, usually numerical value, that is referenced somewhere in the code.
+If the name can't easily describe what the constant is for, leave a comment above explaining how that number is used.

+\[💡] __It is important to be descriptive with variable names and comment when necessary to help others understand your code.
+It's hard to debug when nobody knows what does what.__

+Constants should also always be private and final, since we don't want to change them (they're __constants__ after all), and since they are subsystem specific, we do not need access to them outside the class.
+Examples of types of constants we'll define in our code include gear ratios, zero offsets, [[PID]]() gains, [[Motion Profiling]]() constraints, etc.

+### Constructor
+The constructor of a subsystem usually contains no arguments, and simply performs any initialization actions that are needed for the subsystem to be in the same state each time the robot is started.
+This includes applying motor configurations, resetting encoder values, etc.